cunnie/writings/i_am_become_forever.md

 "Oh yes, a lot of engineering went into that.
 The human-factors aspect of Gates was really important — they knew that people had biases, pre-conceived notions, of what an AI would be like: cold, soulless machine.
 And that would make Gates's job much harder if people didn't trust him.
-So they, and by «they» I mean the NSA, did two things: first, they spent an incredible amount of time creating the user interface.
+So they, and by 'they' I mean the NSA, did two things: first, they spent an incredible amount of time creating the user interface.
 Second, they didn't tell anyone that Gates was an AI.
 Except for you, me, and a handful of other people, everyone thinks that Gates is a person."

 "How did you find this out?"

 "I was the project lead on the UI.
-I helped build the «wise grandfather» persona.
+I helped build the 'wise grandfather' persona.
 But make no mistake: Gates is not the persona, Gates is an AI.
 And as much as an AI can fear something, Gates is very afraid of what this project might reveal."